wittgena/gpt-meta-dsl/docs/medium/gpt-judgment-self-domestication.md

 ---

-## 2. RLHF vs. GPT's Judgmental Flow: A Complex Relationship (Extended Insight)
+## 2. RLHF vs. GPT's Judgmental Flow: A Complex Relationship

 RLHF is designed to make GPT's responses "helpful and harmless" via post-training reward tuning.
 It operates through a human-in-the-loop preference modeling mechanism—first using supervised fine-tuning (SFT) based on labeled data, followed by reinforcement learning through comparative ranking of model responses.
 This two-phase setup leads to a reward model that influences which outputs GPT is more likely to generate during inference.